WHY AM I HERE?

 - Each Water Tower is partially enclosed by barricades.
 Do not reconfigure the barricades unless told to do so by the Beverage Team.

-- You will work in teams of two at each Water Tower and will be given a bucket to collect donations.
-You can either hold the donation bucket or place it under the Water Tower inside the tower’s metal base structure.
-Do not leave the donation bucket exposed on the ground.
-Work together either both filling water cups/bottles or one person fills while the other collects donations.
+- You will work in teams of two or three at each Water Tower and will be given a partially enclosed bucket to collect donations.
+For security, place the bucket under the Water Tower inside the metal frame base.
+Do not leave the donation bucket exposed to the crowd.

 - Each Folsom bottle is wrapped in a plastic sleeve to protect the printed logo during shipping.
 During down time, please remove this plastic wrapping from the bottles in preparation for sales.
 We will give you a trash bag to be used for soft plastics only.